Rules for Magicals

 Page illustrations

 A set of four scenes featuring each of the most prominent characters, to be set between pages of text and paired with a quote from the same chapter.
-This choice was inspired by old picture books, and we aimed for the texture of a traditional print to add to the vintage feel.
+This choice was inspired by the colour plates found in old picture books, and we aimed for the texture of a traditional print to add to the vintage feel.

 Autumn Elderwood, MP (Magical Person) for the small constituency of Portlet, and Arwood (her hat), getting a little lost navigating the streets of Kingchester.